daviebadger/books/restructuredtext/restructuredtext.rst

 Important Directive
 """""""""""""""""""

-Create an important admonition:
+Add important information to a text:

 .. code:: rst

    .. important::

-      This is really important.
+      Be consistent with heading levels through a document.

 Note Directive
 """"""""""""""

-Create a note admonition:
+Add a note to a text:

 .. code:: rst

    .. note::

-      This is a note.
+      Code samples using ``::`` markup are not highlighted at all.

 Tip Directive
 """""""""""""

-Create a tip admonition:
+Add a tip to a text:

 .. code:: rst

    .. tip::

-      This tip saves your life.
+      Subscripts are ideal candidates for substitutions.

 Warning Directive
 """""""""""""""""

-Create a warning admonition:
+Add a warning to a text:

 .. code:: rst

    .. warning::

-      Take this warning seriously.
+      Do not exceed the recommended daily dose.

 Document Directives
 ^^^^^^^^^^^^^^^^^^^